Who is singing the national anthem at Super Bowl 2021? Performers this year, date, time, how to watch Chiefs vs. Buccaneers - NBC Sports

 R&B singer Jazmine Sullivan has twelve total GRAMMY nominations and her debut album Fearless earned seven of those.
 Country singer Eric Church is a seven-time ACM Award winner, four-time CMA Award winner and 10-time GRAMMY nominee.
 Church’s hit singles include “Some of It,” “Give Me Back My Hometown,” “Springsteen,” and “Drink in My Hand.”

-See below for a list of singers who sang “The Star-Spangled Banner” over the last decade at the Super Bowl.
+See below for a list of singers who sang “The Star-Spangled Banner” over the last decade at the Super Bowl, after Whitney Houston famously performed the national anthem in 1991.

 RELATED: Click here for more information on this year’s Super Bowl halftime show performance